© 2018 – Routledge

 This volume examines recent national piracy prosecutions involving juvenile suspects in Germany, Spain, India, Italy, Malaysia, the Seychelles, and the United States, developing a set of recommendations and best practices for all piracy prosecuting nations dealing with juvenile suspects to refer to in developing their national policy toward the treatment of juvenile piracy suspects.

 Introduction Part 1: The Problem of Juvenile Pirates in Somalia 1.
 The Basics of the Somali Piracy Model 2.
 Using Juveniles to Perform Piratical Acts Part 2: International Law on the Treatment of Juvenile Criminal Suspects 3.
 International Human Rights Law on the Treatment of Juvenile Suspects 4.
-International Criminal Law on the Treatment of Juvenile Suspects 5.
-International Law on the Use of Child Soldiers: An Important Parallel?
-Part 3: Age Determinations: A Difficult Challenge 6.
-Determining a Suspect’s Age: When a Bearded Man States That He is Fourteen 7.
-Recent National Prosecutions of Juvenile Suspects: Germany 8.
-Recent National Prosecutions of Juvenile Suspects: Spain, India, Italy Malaysia 9.
-Recent National Prosecutions of Juvenile Suspects: The Seychelles 10.
-Recent National Prosecutions of Juvenile Suspects: The United States Part 4.
-Recommendations and Best Practices 11.
+International Law on the Use of Child Soldiers: An Important Parallel Part 3: Age Determinations: A Difficult Challenge 5.
+Determining a Suspect’s Age: When a Bearded Man States That He is Fourteen 6.
+Recent National Prosecutions of Juvenile Suspects: European Countries 7.
+Recent National Prosecutions of Juvenile Suspects: (India, Malaysia, and the Seychelles) 8.
+Prosecuting Juvenile Piracy Suspects in the United States Part 4.
+Recommendations and Best Practices 9.
 Recommendations for Best Practices Regarding the Prosecution of Juvenile Piracy Suspects Conclusion

 The series offers a space for new and emerging scholars of international law to publish original arguments, as well as presenting alternative perspectives from more established names in international legal research.
 Works cover both the theory and practice of international law, presenting innovative analyses of the nature and state of international law itself as well as more specific studies within particular disciplines.
 The series will explore topics such as the changes to the international legal order, the processes of law-making and law-enforcement, as well as the range of actors in public international law.
 The books will take a variety of different methodological approaches to the subject including interdisciplinary, critical legal studies, feminist, and Third World approaches, as well as the sociology of international law.
 Looking at the past, present and future of international law the series reflects the current vitality and diversity of international legal scholarship.